 Whether diarrhea, constipation or an upset stomach are troubling you, wild garlic can help and minimize these issues.
 Due to its antimicrobial and anti-inflammatory properties, it helps prevent any further irritation.
 Wild garlic is also a natural aid in bloating and cramping.

 3. Regulates cholesterol levels

-Wild garlic can help reduce the levels of the bad cholesterol and increase healthy HDL cholesterol levels.
+Wild garlic can help reduce the levels of bad cholesterol and increase healthy HDL cholesterol levels.

 4. Improves skin health

-Beneficial for skin conditions, wild garlic health benefits include improves kin health as well, particularly in the case of skin conditions (acne, eczema), problematic, and irritated skin.
+Beneficial for skin conditions, bear’s garlic health benefits include improved skin health as well, particularly in the case of skin conditions (acne, eczema), problematic, and irritated skin.